-Your organization's Senate administrator is responsible for managing user permissions on Senate.
-User permissions are assigned based on a user's access requirements to enable structured control and governance on the Senate Platform.
-Contact firstname.lastname@example.org to set up a Senate Administrator for your organization.
+Your organization's platform administrator is responsible for managing user permissions on the Data Republic platform.
+User permissions are assigned based on a user's access requirements to enable structured control and governance on the Data Republic Platform.
+Contact firstname.lastname@example.org to set up an Organization Administrator for your organization.

 3. What permissions should each user have?

-- Others organizations prefer to leverage Senate workflows, and assign permissions to different users if possible; e.g. for projects, data preparation and approval.
-This is recommended where practical, to effectively manage governance and risk across the organization and prevent delays in execution on Senate.
+- Manage risk and governance through separation of roles.
+Assign permissions to different users if possible; e.g. for project management, data preparation and data license approval.
+This is recommended where practical, to effectively manage governance and risk across the organization and prevent delays in execution in the Data Republic platform.

-Hint: When creating a user and assigning permissions in Senate, use the suggested permission buttons in Senate to set up new users, then add or remove any permissions not required.
+Hint: When creating a user and assigning permissions in the Data Republic platform, use the suggested permission buttons in the Data Republic platform to set up new users, then add or remove any permissions not required.

 If you have any questions, send us a message on the bottom right of this page, or email email@example.com.